rugk/ESET-Firewall-Rules-Generator/README.md

 If you are unsure which version to download just download the newest version.
 Even if I did not listed the newest version here it may work with the newest one.
-I'm always trying to use the newest version of AutoIt.
+I'm always trying to use the latest version of AutoIt.

 Then go on: